autometrics-dev/autometrics-ts/README.md

 }
 ```

-> **Note:** If on VSCode: make sure you select your VSCode Typescript server to local to
+> **Note:** If on VSCode: make sure you select your VSCode TypeScript server to local to
-> the project (where you have Typescript installed in your `devDependencies`).
+> the project (where you have TypeScript installed in your `devDependencies`).
 >
 > In `.vscode/settings.json` set:
 > ```json